vryy/4C/.gitlab/issue_templates/ISSUE_TEMPLATE.md

 -->

 <!---
-Boards: Make sure your issues will show up in the Backlog of our issue board.
+Boards: Make sure your issue will show up in the "Backlog" of our issue board.
+Drag it to the "In Progress" list when you start working on the issue.
 -->

 ## Expectations
 <!---
-Tell us what you think should happen, how you think things should work, what you would like to see in the documentation, etc.
+Tell everybody what you think should happen, how you think things should work, what you would like to see in the documentation, etc.
 -->

 ## Current Behavior
 <!---
-Tell us how the current behavior fails to meet your expectations in some way.
+Tell everybody how the current behavior fails to meet your expectations in some way.
 -->

 ## Motivation and Context
 <!---
 How has this expectation failure affected you?
 What are you trying to accomplish?
 Why do we need to address this?
 What does it have to do with anything?
-Providing context helps us come up with a solution that is most useful in the real world.
+Providing context helps everybody come up with a solution that is most useful in the real world.
 -->

 ## Definition of Done
 <!---
-Tell us what needs to happen.
-If necessary, give us a task list along the lines of:
+Tell everybody what needs to happen.
+If necessary, give a task list along the lines of:
 - [ ] First do this.
 - [ ] Then do that.